rcristian/CRDTIntro/README.md

 Consistency needs formal proof - it's something that you need to 'rely on', not 'take care of it later'.
 You just can't debug 1000 threads and live for a while on coke and pizza.

-Side story: [CFR's](https://en.wikipedia.org/wiki/C%C4%83ile_Ferate_Rom%C3%A2ne) rule #1: "if it smells like incident, stop the presses! like, all of it" - but dam' its slow.
+Safest: stop the world! but - it's hard and makes things really slow.

 ## CRDTs - what's that?